cpp-lln-lab/bidspm/docs/source/FAQ.md

 with [fmriprep](https://fmriprep.org/en/stable/faq.html#how-do-i-select-only-certain-files-to-be-input-to-fmriprep).

-You can use a `opt.bidsFilterFile` field in your options to define a typical images "bold", "T1w" in terms of their bids entities.
+You can use a `opt.bidsFilterFile` field in your options to define a typical images "bold", "T1w" in terms of their BIDS entities.
 The default value is:

 ```matlab